The Woodroffe School

 About The Woodroffe School

 Woodroffe is an outstanding school with a national reputation.
 It is widely recognised as one of the best schools in the south west.
-It is both a Teaching School, leading an alliance of nearly 50 schools and colleges across the region, and one of only thirty Maths Hubs in the country.
+It is both a Teaching School, leading an alliance of nearly 30 schools and colleges across the region, and one of only thirty Maths Hubs in the country.
+It is also a DfE Cultural Lead School.

-Though a Dorset school, Woodroffe has a wide rural catchment, attracting students from well beyond its designated area, with over half its students drawn from Devon, plus a few from Somerset.
+Though a Dorset school, Woodroffe has a wide rural catchment, attracting students from well beyond its designated area, with over half its students drawn from Devon.
 Woodroffe is full in every year and applications for places in Year 7 are always heavily oversubscribed.
 The school has an excellent reputation locally and it is the reason that many people choose to live in the area.

-Academic performance is excellent and improving year on year.
-At Key Stages 3 and 4 we are always one of the top schools in the county; at A-Level we work consistently above the national average.
+Academic performance is very good.
+At Key Stage 4, we are consistently one of the top schools in the county; at A-Level, we work consistently above the national average.

 As a Foundation school, Woodroffe benefits from a committed and active governing body.
 There is also a strong commitment to staff development and the school has the Investors in People standard.

-The school is housed in an imposing thirties building (Hogwarts or Malory Towers, depending on your age!) but extensive modernization has taken place over the years.
-There is a state of the art Drama Studio, a superb Sports Hall and Fitness Suite, new accommodation for Art and Design plus a Digital Arts room equipped with a suite of Apple Macs and a professional recording studio.
-The most recent addition to the school is the high-tech Lego Innovation Suite, equipped with Mindstorm robots, Lego software and, of course, thousands of Lego bricks, a room available to all subject areas for both project and curricular work.
+The school is housed in an imposing thirties building but extensive modernisation has taken place over the years.
+There is a state of the art Drama Studio, a superb Sports Hall and Fitness Suite, new accommodation for Art and Design and refurbished accommodation for Design Technology and Science.
+The most recent addition is the new Digital Arts room with its suite of Apple Macs and a professional recording studio.
+A new laboratory was recently created following the re-organisation of the Science prep rooms.
+Later this year a new teaching block will be created with an opening date in 2021.

 In Key Stage 4 a broad core is maintained with most students completing the English Baccalaureate.
-Therefore, all students study English, Mathematics, Science, a Modern Foreign Language, Geography or History, Physical Education, RE, Careers and Personal and Social Education.
-In addition, students follow option choices chosen from a range of disciplines.
+Therefore all students study English, Mathematics, Science, a Modern Foreign Language, Geography or History, Physical Education, RE, Careers and Personal and Social Education.
+In addition students follow option choices chosen from a wide range of disciplines.

 The Sixth Form aims to provide a framework of diverse opportunities enabling individuals to achieve success in academic, personal and social development.
 It is an important feature of Woodroffe and fully reflects the comprehensive nature of the school.

 The Sixth Form curriculum is broad and flexible and allows students to develop programmes of study suited to their individual needs.
-Courses include: AS/A(A2) in Art, Art History, Classical Civilisation, Design Technology, French, Spanish, General Studies, Mathematics, Further Mathematics, Core Maths, Physics, Biology, Chemistry, Citizenship, English Language, English Literature, Geography, Geology, History, Music, Music Technology, Media Studies, Politics, Environmental Science, Sociology, Sports Studies, Theatre Studies, Photography and Psychology.
+Courses include: A- Level in Art, Art History, Classical Civilisation, Design Technology, French, Spanish, General Studies, Mathematics, Further Mathematics, Physics, Biology, Chemistry, Citizenship, English Language, English Literature, Geography, Geology, History, Music, Music Technology, Media Studies, Politics, Environmental Science, Theatre Studies, Photography and Psychology.

 A programme of Personal and Social Education is organised in Year 7, and Years 8 to 11 follow a Citizenship and PSE Course.
 In the Sixth Form there is a "Core" programme.
-This allows the Sixth Form to invite visiting speakers in to talk about topics which broaden their knowledge and support their General Studies/EPQ examinations.
+This allows the Sixth Form to invite visiting speakers in to talk about topics which broaden their knowledge and support their General Studies examination.

 Students with Special Educational Needs are catered for through a programme of in-class support and withdrawal for specialist inputs.
 Our aim is for them to retain an entitlement curriculum.

-We have a thriving student School Council, and an Alternative Council, both of which contribute a great deal to the work of the school.
+We have a thriving student School Council of which contributes a great deal to the work of the school.
 Woodroffe is committed to UNICEF’s Rights Respecting Schools agenda and was one of the first secondary schools in the country to achieve the RRS award.

 Extra curricular activities are extensive.
-Sporting and musical elements are strong, drama productions take place on a regular basis and there is an annual Art and Design Exhibition held offsite at The Town Mill.
-The school has a Combined Cadet Force (Army, Navy and Air Force) and we operate the Duke of Edinburgh Award Scheme and enter teams for the Ten Tors Expedition on Dartmoor.
+Sporting and musical elements are strong, drama productions take place on a regular basis and there is an annual Art and Design Exhibition, Dance Show and Cabaret.
+We operate the Duke of Edinburgh Award Scheme and enter teams for the Ten Tors Expedition on Dartmoor.
 For a full list of recent events look at our website on www.woodroffe.dorset.sch.uk.

 Community links are fostered through a number of activities.
 Students regularly participate in community events in town.
-Sixth Formers undertake community service in a range of schools and residential homes, CCF Cadets support the Lyme Regis Remembrance Day Parade and musical groups are involved in concerts and other local events.
+Sixth Formers undertake community service in a range of schools and residential homes and musical groups are involved in concerts and other local events.
 Members of the community are encouraged to come to school to contribute to Assemblies and a range of curricular activities.